Released: 28th June 1999

 And that same attitude is extended to the visuals.
 The music video for Treat Her Like A Lady was compiled from tour footage (which is probably a good thing because the possible alternatives don’t bear thinking about it).
 But there is no such thing as “just” a live performance from Celine Dion.
 Thus the video – much like the song itself – merely serves to accentuate the feeling that Treat Her Like A Lady exists in some parallel universe into which one has unintentionally stumbled.
-Thus, we find Celine Dion decked out in a skin-tight body stocking thrusting her hips and strutting about the stage.
+Thus, Celine Dion is decked out in a skin-tight body stocking thrusting her hips and strutting about the stage.
 There’s also an effort to punctuate the aesthetic with studio shots of Diana King, which fade in and out of view in an almost accidental manner.
 Throw in shots of the audience (why is there a baby there?!) awkwardly getting on down, and the result is an engrossingly hypnotic sequence of images that is impossible to tear your eyes away from.

 Treat Her Like A Lady was released in Europe to coincide with the Let’s Talk About Love tour, although coming so late in the album campaign, it largely flew under the radar.
 That includes the UK, where the single peaked at #31*, becoming one of Celine Dion’s least successful releases.
 It did, however, coincide with Let’s Talk About Love returning to the Top 40 after several months’ absence, although presumably those late adopters would have been disappointed at the lack of cod reggae.
 Treat Her Like A Lady might have been a minor release that was given a pass by most critics, but it is disproportionately memorable for those that lived through the experience.

 Some tracks defy explanation, and this is one of them.
 It isn’t bad, but it isn’t good.
 It’s everything one could want from a pop song, while also being what absolutely no-one wanted.
 To try and define Treat Her Like A Lady further is senseless; put simply this is the best of Celine Dion and the absolute worst.